Tar Heels, add or make changes to your Spring Meal Plan starting December 18th.

 Dietary Terms

-Smart Choice- Menu items that meet a criteria based off USDA Dietary Guidelines:
+Smart Choice- Menu items that meet a criteria based on USDA Dietary Guidelines:

 • Saturated fat provides <10% of total calories